gingers-have-souls/personal-website/README.md

 # personal-website

 Source "code" for my personal website.
 Currently written in vanilla HTML, CSS, and JavaScript, but that may be subject to change in the future.
+The link to it is https://www.nilsemmenegger.com.